-Accurate normalization of gene expression is essential for the production of reliable data in RT-PCR experiments, with the optimal reference genes being specific to a particular set of experimental conditions.
-To select the most appropriate reference genes for normalization, we performed a geNorm analysis and tested four candidate genes among frequently described genes in the literature (gabdh6, cdc42, ppia, ppip).
-A total of four primer pairs for these four genes were evaluated using cDNAs synthesized from 16 tissue samples randomly selected.
-Analysis of the gene stability measure was performed using qbase+ (Biogazelle) in Bio-Rad CFX96 Thermalcycler1000 system, which identified cdc42, ppia and ppip as the most stable reference genes for this study.
-For all three reference genes, normalization factors (NF) were calculated using the geometric mean of the corresponding expression values (See Vandesompele et al. 2002).
+Accurate normalization with a set of most stably expressed reference genes which are often specific for tissue and experimental conditions is essential for the production of reliable data in RT-PCR experiments (Axtner et al. 2009; Weyrich et al. 2010). .
+To select the most stable reference genes for relative-quantification of genes of interest, we tested four previously -described candidate genes: Gabdh6, Cdc42, Ppia and Ppip (add Reference), using 16 randomly selected cDNAs from spleen samples.
+Analysis of the gene stability measure was performed using qbase+ (Biogazelle) implemented in the Bio-Rad CFX96 Thermalcycler1000, resulted in Cdc42, Ppia and Ppip as the most stable reference genes for this study.
+For the three reference genes, normalization factors (NF) were calculated using the geometric mean of the corresponding expression values for all spleen cDNAs (Vandesompele et al. 2002).

-Relative expression values for each tested sample of each gene of interest were then calculated using the ∆Cq method, adjusted for the amplification efficiencies of each primer pair and standardized against the normalization factors (NF) of each sample.
+Relative expression values for each tested sample of each gene of interest were then calculated using the ∆Cq method, adjusted for the amplification efficiencies of each primer pair and standardized against the normalization factors (NF) of each sample (Ref. missing).